 Trick question!
 OLED is a description of a kind of TV display, whereas 4K refers to a TV’s native resolution.
 Like LED and QLED TVs, you can buy 4K and even 8K OLED TVs — the choice is yours.

-Just about all OLED TVs will look incredible, but there are some features that cater to different buyers.
-If you’re a gamer, make sure your OLED TV supports HDMI 2.1 at the least, and in an ideal world, it should have Nvidia G-Sync and AMD FreeSync, too.
+f you’re a gamer, make sure your OLED TV supports HDMI 2.1 at the least, and in an ideal world, it should have Nvidia G-Sync and AMD FreeSync, too.
 If you’re a cinephile or video maven, find a model with the best picture processing.
-Right now, that probably means a Sony OLED TV.
-Otherwise, go for the largest screen size you can afford.

 Yes, all OLED TVs are compatible with at least HDR10 — the most common HDR format — while most offer support for HLG and Dolby Vision, too.

-Right now, all OLED TV panels are produced by LG Display, and we believe that LG Electronics makes the best overall OLED TV: The G1 Gallery Series.
+Right now, all OLED TV panels are produced by LG Display, and we believe that LG Electronics makes the best overall OLED TV: the G2 Gallery Series.
 That said, Sony’s image processing is slightly better, so if image perfection is your main yardstick, a Sony OLED TV is a great way to go.

 Yes.
 OLED TVs are definitely expensive when compared to some other options, but their black levels, contrast, and color make for an awesome viewing experience.